 Akron General achieves Magnet status

-Outstanding nursing care has long been the hallmark of Akron General and was again validated by the American Nurses Credentialing Center (ANCC), which bestowed “Magnet” status on Akron General and the more than 1,000 nurses who work at Akron General Medical Center, Edwin Shaw Rehabilitation Institute and the Health System’s three Health & Wellness Centers.
+Outstanding nursing care has long been the hallmark of Akron General and was again validated by the American Nurses Credentialing Center (ANCC), which bestowed “Magnet” status on Akron General and the nurses who work at Akron General Medical Center and the Health System’s three Health & Wellness Centers.

 ANCC, a subsidiary of the American Nurses Association, grants Magnet status when a healthcare organization reflects nursing professionalism, teamwork and superiority in patient care.
 Fewer than 400 of the country’s 6,000-plus hospitals have earned this prestigious honor during ANCC’s 24 years of awarding Magnet designation.